-This is the official version of the FSC Forest Stewardship Standard that is approved by FSC International Center, and it is available at ic.fsc.org.
-Any translation of this version is not an official translation approved by FSC International Center.
+This is the official version of the Forest Stewardship Standard that is approved by FSC International, and it is available at https://connect.fsc.org/document-centre.
+Any translation of this version is not an official translation approved by FSC International.
 If there is any conflict or inconsistency between the approved English version and any translated version, the English version shall prevail.